entando/entando-docs/vuepress/docs/v6.2/tutorials/devops/installation/azure-kubernetes-service/azure-install.md

 1. Navigate to your cluster by clicking `Go to Resource` from the results page or by the top navigation `Home - Kubernetes service` and clicking on your cluster.
 2. Select `Connect`
+3. Select `Bash`
-3. Run the first two commands to connect to your cluster
+4. Run the first two commands (e.g. `az account set...` and `az aks get-credentials...` to connect to your cluster.
+This should only be needed the first time you run the Azure Cloud Shell.
+    - The Cloud Shell times out after 20 minutes of inactivity.
     - The following instructions assume you'll use the Azure Cloud Shell but you can also run the commands in a local environment if you have `kubectl`
-4. Deploy nginx with the commands below.
+5. Deploy nginx with the commands below.
 See [nginx instructions](https://docs.microsoft.com/en-us/azure/aks/ingress-basic) for more details.

 ```
 kubectl create namespace ingress-basic